Citation, DOI and article data

 - identify an underlying cause

-- assess for complications (e.g. ischaemia or perforation)
+- assess for complications (e.g. ischemia or perforation)

 - assess the viability of bowel segments involved

 Plain abdominal radiographs are used as a screening tool for bowel obstruction, but do not exclude this if they are normal.
 The main findings include dilated bowel loops (see 3-6-9 rule) with or without the presence of fluid levels.
 Erect chest radiographs can also be used to screen for complicating perforation.

 Plain radiographs are increasingly being replaced by CT to assess for bowel obstruction.
 Although the precise findings vary with the underlying pathology and localisation of the obstruction, common findings include:

-- a distinct transition point where bowel calibre changes from normal to abnormal
+- a distinct transition point where bowel caliber changes from normal to abnormal

 - dilated bowel loops proximal to the transition point